rsvim/rsvim.github.io/docs/manual/command_line_interface/exit.md

 Rsvim proceeds the steps below in order:

-## 1. Wait for blocked tasks complete
+## 1. Wait for Blocked Tasks Complete

 All tasks inside Rsvim are split into two kinds: